SimonMaracine/checkers-engine/engine/protocol.md

 - **int**, a signed 32-bit integer
 - **float**, a 32-bit floating point number
 - **bool**, a boolean with values *true* or *false*
-- **string**, an ASCII string of maximum 64 characters
+- **string**, an ASCII string of maximum 10 characters, with no spaces

 The types must be spelled just like above.

-Parameter names must be no longer than 64 ASCII characters.
+Parameter names must be no longer than 10 ASCII characters.

 The engine is encouraged to come with a small documentation that describes all of its parameters and their valid or their recommended values.